ef3st/pvapp/README.md

 >> - Select a displayed document
 >> - Finally, try again with the desired starting folder.
 6. ***Logs***: in this page is possible to check for errors, informative and warning messages.
 Look at the icon of this page to see the status of the App and the presence of messages
 In the sidebare (on the left) you can select these pages.
 With the "⚙️" button but you can also change language and setting the auto-save and auto-simulation options, with which operate these operation at each change in the plant setup.
-The "🔥 Simulate All", insteand, allow to simulate everything in one shot.
+The "🔥 Simulate All", insteand, allow to simulate e   verything in one shot.

 ---
 # 👨‍💻Programming